nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 categories: cpp
 ---

-I recently achieved a 12% performance increase in my compiler's parser from using an arena allocator for a single type.
+I recently achieved a 12% performance increase in my compiler's parser using arena allocators.
-Profiling my benchmark showed that 25% of the runtime was spent calling `new`.
+25% of the parser's runtime was spent calling `new`, often for small vectors.

-Many of the allocations were very small.
+My compiler uses `std::vector` to model expressions in a flattened form with pointers to sub-expressions replaced with indexes[^1].

-My compiler models expression trees in a flattened form using `std::vector` with pointers to sub-expressions replaced with indexes[^1].
+Expressions with dynamic extent (e.g. function calls) contain vectors of indexes.
-Expressions with dynamic extent such as function calls are modelled with vectors of indexes.
+Building each call expression may result in 1-2 costly calls to `new` only to store a handful of bytes.
-These are small in size but their high numbers resulted in an appreciable performance penalty from calling `new`.
+The index vectors generally live for the duration of the program and thus could be served by a more simple allocator.

-These index vectors now get their memory from an arena allocator associated with the parent module.
+My solution was to build an arena allocator to allocate a large amount of memory up front (e.g. 10,000 bytes) and then distribute it locally at much higher speeds.

-Arena memory resources are simple to implement and offer good performance for objects which won't be deallocated until the end of the program.
+The original benchmark had an average speed of 743,000 lines per second.

-The original benchmark:
+The benchmark was run three times in a row on a 45,000 line file.

 {% highlight txt %}
 300 iterations